PLANNING FOR YOUR OVERLAND TRIP

 MONEY

-in most places cash is still king.
-ATM machines are readily available in most countries, however in Sudan and Iran we had issues.
+in most places around the world cash is still king.
+(Except USA and most parts of Europe) ATM machines are readily available in most countries, however in Sudan and Iran we had issues.
 The best deals are available on the black market but be aware, some money changers are con artists, and away from the borders deals are always better.

 INSURANCE

-Initially we were fully insured with Alessi in Holland (Australian Registered vehicle), however the cost was so high that after 3 years we decided to start buying insurance at borders.
-Please note the insurance is invalid if you travel in countries where there is a negative travel advise.
+Initially we were fully insured with Alessi in Holland (Australian Registered vehicle), however the cost was that high that after 3 years we decided to start buying insurance at borders.
+Please note the international insurance is invalid if you travel in countries where there is a negative travel advise.

 For private health cover: Find out what you are covered for or if you are covered when travelling overseas.
-We are using Nomads insurance for many years and they seem to be okay.
+We are using World Nomads insurance for the last 15 years and they seem to be okay.
+My eye operation in Argentina was 100% covered in a private hospital including taxi fares, and if I wanted hotel accomodation.

 HEALTH MATTERS